 Using marijuana for medicinal purposes is unquestionably one of the most controversial aspects of the American healthcare system.
 While most states have a cannabis law of some kind on their books, a variety of legal issues has prevented researchers and doctors from fully examining the impact of marijuana on PTSD sufferers.

-In simple terms, big pharmaceutical companies don’t want cannabis used for PTSD relief because it interferes with an industry worth a fortune.
-While lobbyists for the pharmaceutical company rail against marijuana, they fail to acknowledge the fact that opioid painkillers are responsible for approximately 20,000 overdose deaths a year in the United States.
-These painkillers are addictive, lead to a slew of unwanted side effects and don’t address the underlying problem.
+In simple terms, major pharmaceutical companies don’t want cannabis used for PTSD relief because it interferes with an industry worth a fortune.
+While lobbyists for pharmaceutical companies rail against marijuana, they fail to acknowledge the fact that opioid painkillers are responsible for approximately 20,000 overdose deaths a year in the United States.
+These painkillers are addictive, lead to a slew of unwanted side effects, and don’t address the underlying problem.

 Medical Marijuana Research and Breakthroughs

 Dr. Raphael Mechoulam was the first person to identify THC as marijuana’s psychoactive compound.
-Now, the Israeli scientist believes its neuroprotective effects can eventually be used for a variety of psychiatric and neurological conditions such as Parkinson’s and Alzheimer’s.
+Nowadays, the Israeli scientist believes the compound’s neuroprotective effects can eventually be used for a variety of psychiatric and neurological conditions such as Parkinson’s and Alzheimer’s.

 Anecdotal evidence to date suggests that the best way to use marijuana to treat the anxiety caused by PTSD is to use low to moderate dosages with a stable blood level.
-In other words, it is not as effective if you use large doses of cannabis or use it when your blood pressure is too high or low.
+In other words, it is not as effective if you use large doses of cannabis, or if you use it when your blood pressure is too high or too low.

 It has taken a very long time, but in 2016, the DEA finally gave formal approval to a controlled clinical study to show the effect of marijuana on veterans with PTSD.
-The Colorado Department of Public Health and Environment is funding the program by providing MAPS with a $2.156 million grant.
-It is the first time in American history that any federal agency has approved a clinical trial on marijuana with a view to possibly making it a prescription drug.
+The Colorado Department of Public Health and Environment is funding the program by providing MAPS with a $2.156 million grant, and it is the first time in American history that any federal agency has approved a clinical trial on marijuana with a view to possibly making it a prescription drug.

 5 Marijuana Strains That Treat PTSD

 One of the ways that marijuana can help PTSD sufferers is by helping them cope with the nightmares and flashbacks they get that prevent them from sleeping.
-The research we mentioned above suggests that marijuana helps with memory extinction and reduces the anxiety and stress which triggers panic attacks.
-For the record, you need to understand the difference between cannabis strains with high levels of THC and CBD.
+The research we mentioned above suggests that marijuana helps with memory extinction, and reduces the anxiety and stress which triggers panic attacks.

 1 – Blue Dream Cannabis Strain